Movin' (brand): US Stations

 Note: these stations are in order by market size.

-Many of the original US Movin stations have dropped the rhythmic AC format for Top 40.
+Many of the original US Movin stations have dropped the rhythmic AC format for top 40.
 Slogans for Movin rhythmic AC stations were/are "Makes You Feel Good", "Move To It" and/or "Picks You Up".
-The Top 40 Movin format station called Movin 92.5's is "Seattle's #1 Hit Music Station."
-In 2018, Movin 107.7 flipped to a Rhythmic Top 40 format.
+The top 40 Movin format station called Movin 92.5's is "Seattle's #1 Hit Music Station".
+In 2011, Movin 107.7 flipped to a rhythmic AC format.